Mehmet-Emin-Gokcek/note-taker-react-app/README.md

 # Note Taker React App

--This front end web app allows a user to create sticky notes on the fly.
+- This front end web app allows a user to create sticky notes on the fly.

 - It allows people user to keep track of their personal notes on multiple devices by allowing access via web interface that is available on both desktop and mobile platforms.